Amended As Of September 20, 2023

 - Any hearing of any nature reasonably requiring more than five (5) minutes per side to argue.

-If cancelling a UMC hearing is necessary, it is incumbent upon the movant to prepare and file a Notice of Cancellation with the Clerk of Court and provide a copy of the notice to all parties of record.
-Second, the parties MUST go online and cancel the hearing through the Online Scheduling System and kindly provide the Judge notice of the cancellation at CAD-DivisionAN@pbcgov.org.
+If cancelling a UMC hearing is necessary, it is incumbent upon the movant to prepare and file a Notice of Cancellation with the Clerk of court and provide a copy of the notice to all parties of record.
+Second, the parties MUST log in to the 15th Judicial Circuit's Online Scheduling System, select "Uniform Motion Calendar 'UMC' Scheduling;" select "Cancel Hearings" and follow the directions on the screen.
+If you receive a message that you are unable to cancel the hearing, you are in the wrong place.
+Please go back and follow the instructions above.
+Then, kindly provide the Judge a notice of the cancellation at CAD-DivisionAN@pbcgov.org.

 Special Set Hearings

-The scheduling party shall be responsible for ensuring that all interested parties are able and have access to the Zoom hearing, including the ZOOM ID/password to be used to join the hearing, giving extra attention and care to persons not registered with this court's online scheduling system.
+The scheduling party shall be responsible for ensuring that all interested parties are able and have access to the Zoom hearing by including the ZOOM ID/PASSWORD to the Order Setting, giving extra attention and care to persons not registered with this court's online scheduling system.

-All motions, papers and/or case law upon which the parties intend to rely for their scheduled hearings must be filed with the court with a courtesy copy to the Judge care of his Judicial Assistant, at least 5 DAYS in advance of the special set hearing.
-ALL COMMUNICATIONS TO THE COURT SHALL BE COPIED TO ALL COUNSEL/ PARTIES OF RECORD (including electronic correspondence)
+All motions, papers and/or case law upon which the parties intend to rely for their scheduled hearings must be filed with the court with HARDCOPIES delivered to the Judge in care of his Judicial Assistant, at least 5 DAYS in advance of the special set hearing.
+ALL COMMUNICATIONS TO THE COURT SHALL BE COPIED TO ALL COUNSEL/ PARTIES OF RECORD (including electronic correspondence).

-If witnesses will be called to give testimony, the Court requires that such appearances be pre-arranged with appropriate instructions and protocols to join the hearing.
+If witnesses will be called to give testimony, the court requires that such appearances be pre-arranged with appropriate instructions and protocols to join the hearing as displayed on the singed Order.
 Oaths for any evidentiary hearing or non-jury trials shall be administered remotely in accordance with Supreme Court Administrative Order AOSC20-106.

 Providing Judge Kerner with the Hearing Materials

-All motions, responses, replies, briefs, memoranda and case law or other legal authority MUST be provided to the Judge’s Judicial Assistant, at least 5 business days prior to the scheduled special set hearing.
+HARDCOPIES OF ALL motions, responses, replies, briefs, memoranda and case law or other legal authority for special set hearings MUST be provided to the Judge's Judicial Assistant, at least FIVE (5) BUSINESS DAYS prior to the scheduled special set hearing.
 A failure to timely provide the information to the court may result in a cancellation or delay of special set hearing.

-All proposed orders shall be submitted through the Court's Online Services system.
-Proposed Orders should NEVER be uploaded, nor submitted to the Court prior to the scheduled hearing.
-Moreover, the submitting party may NOT SUBMIT duplicate copies of a proposed Order, absent the Court’s approval.
+All proposed orders including Agreed Orders shall be submitted through the court's Online Services system.
+Proposed Orders should NEVER be uploaded, nor submitted to the court prior to the scheduled hearing unless in the form of an agreement which should be clearly stated in the body of the proposed Agreed Order.
+Moreover, the submitting party may NOT SUBMIT duplicate copies of a proposed Order, absent the court's approval.

-If the parties are submitting a proposed Order of Dismissal, Order Specially Setting Hearing, Ex Parte Orders, Orders of Substitution of Counsel, and/or other orders which require the Court to review additional documents, such shall be attached thereto (whether submitting the order online or by U.S. Mail).
+If the parties are submitting a proposed Order of Dismissal, Order Specially Setting Hearing, Ex Parte Orders, Orders of Substitution of Counsel, and/or other orders which require the court to review additional documents, such shall be attached thereto (when submitting the Order online)

 ALL ORDERS MUST INCLUDE THE COMPLETE MAILING ADDRESS AND EMAIL ADDRESS OF ALL PARTIES FOR SERVICE.
 See Administrative Order 2.306.